unclehowell/os.hotspotbnb.com/README.md

 <p>* the mode-select menu can also be accessed via the web browser of any mobile device connected to the Modeless Hotspot</p>
 <p>&nbsp;</p>
 <h2><strong>Thanks</strong></h2>
-<p>The WaveOS Project would not have been possible without the incredible technologies listed below - a huge thanks to all the teams behind these projects, not to mention our investors, lenders &amp; volunteers - from all of us here at Wave:</p>
+<p>The UnclehowellOS Project would not have been possible without the incredible technologies listed below - a huge thanks to all the teams behind these projects, not to mention our investors, lenders &amp; volunteers - from all of us here at Unclehowell:</p>
 <table style="width: 100%;">
 <tbody>
 <tr>